Ottawa will exempt oilsands from new reviews unless Kenney lifts emissions cap | Globalnews.ca

+Ottawa will exempt oilsands from new reviews unless Kenney lifts emissions cap

-The federal government is warning the new government in Alberta not to scrap the province’s legal limit on total emissions from oilsands of 100 million tonnes a year.
+Ottawa is warning the new government in Alberta not to scrap the province’s legal limit on greenhouse-gas emissions from the oilsands if it doesn’t want to lose jurisdiction to review the environmental impacts of new oilsands projects.

+The warning is implicit in the Canadian Environmental Assessment Agency’s proposed list of projects that will be subjected to a controversial new environmental-impact review process and has energy advocates crying foul.

 READ MORE: UCP wins Alberta election – here’s a look at the promises made by Jason Kenney